Butter Pecan Pound Cake

 For the Butter Pecans

 • Set oven to 350 degrees.
-Put 3 Tablespoons butter on baking sheet.
-When melted, (melts quickly) add 2 ½ cups pecans and toss to coat.
-Spread out pecans and bake 6 to 8 minutes, Stir, halfway through.
-They roast quickly.
+Put 2 Tablespoons butter on baking sheet.
+When melted, (melts quickly) add 2 cups pecans and toss to coat.
+Spread out pecans and bake 5 to 8 minutes, Stir, halfway through.
+They roast quickly and so peek in as time approches.
 Sprinkle lightly with salt if you would like.

-• Measure out 1 ½ cups of the pecans and chop them finely.
+• Measure out 1 cup of the pecans and chop them finely.
 Set aside.
 These will be used in the batter.
 The rest will eventually be added to the top of the glazed cake.

 For the Cake